Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 ### Read List Operation

-If you set the *Generate Read List* or *Generate Subobject Read List* parameters of the generator to `True`, the generator will add [`read list` operations](../../visual-studio/modeling/services#read-list-with-criteria) to the selected objects and/or their subobjects.
+If you set the `Generate` or `GenerateForSubobjects` parameters of the generator to `true` on the `mod:Operations/mod:ReadList` config, the generator will add [`read list` operations](../../visual-studio/modeling/services#read-list-with-criteria) to the selected objects and/or their subobjects.

 The output of the operation will have a `list="true"` attribute and will contain all the object's fields.
 The input parameters for a `read list` operation on a subobject will contain just the parent object's key fields.

-For primary objects that don't have a parent though, the input parameters will contain all the object's fields as criteria, if the *Generate Read List Criteria* parameter is set, as illustrated below.
+For primary objects that don't have a parent though, the input parameters will contain all the object's fields as criteria, if the `GenerateCriteria` parameter is set, as illustrated below.

 ```xml
 <object name="sales order">